 Other coaches, of whom I am one, feel that the ability to admit mistakes is a coaching necessity.
 We want our students to see us as “honest” rather than “infallible”.

 The best way to get forward movement in sport (better known as, “improvement”) is by getting things “right” the first time.
 But no coach is perfect.
-And one thing that separates a good coach from a poor one is that when a good coach gets something wrong, he or she puts a finger on what caused it, fixes it, and then gets it right the next time.
+One thing that separates a good coach from a poor one is that when a good coach gets something wrong, he or she puts a finger on what caused it, fixes it, and then gets it right the next time.

-I made one of these “no-next-time” mistakes with an exceptional athlete at the American championships one year…and It was a doozer!
+I made one of these “no-next-time” mistakes with an exceptional athlete at the American championships one year… and It was a doozer!

 I had a young girl who came to my club at age nine, as I recall.
 She had talent that was both wide-ranging and deep and had a wonderful attitude.
 I mean, she was an absolute joy to work with.
 In her first year, she found success as a jumper, making her way onto the podium at the national championships, as I recall.